adammw/aws-load-balancer-controller/docs/guide/ingress/spec.md

 # Ingress specification
-This document covers how ingress resources work in relation to The ALB Ingress Controller.
+This document covers how ingress resources work in relation to The AWS Load Balancer Controller.

 An example ingress, from [example](../../examples/2048/2048-ingress.yaml) is as follows.